Learn more about the latest security and privacy threats

 Audit posture under UKGC, MGA, AGCO inspection Manual, vendor-dependent Threshold-encrypted, regulator and player co-sign

-What does an integration look like for an iGaming operator?
+What does an integration look like for a KYC for iGaming deployment?

 Most operators go live in one to two weeks.
-The fastest path is the no-code verification link with one of our preset iGaming policies, configurable in about 15 minutes.
+The fastest path is the no-code verification link with one of our preset KYC for iGaming policies, configurable in about 15 minutes.
 Engineering teams integrate via REST API plus webhook callbacks, with React, iOS, and Android SDKs.
 Shared-policy mode lets you run multiple brands or multiple states on the same player base without duplicating configuration.

 curl -X POST https://api.zyphe.com/v1/verifications \